EdmundGoodman/Warwick_modelling/writeup/writeup.md

 There are a number of days which can be set as a parameter for the model, before which the same antibiotic will be used, then after this is exceeded a probability parameter is used each day to decide whether they will be moved up to a higher treatment tier.

-Additionally, when our product if a person is detected to be resistant using the product their treatment level is immediately increased to be above that resistance level, as we know that any other lower treatment will be ineffective.
+Additionally, when our product is used and it detects a person to have a certain level of resistance, their treatment level is immediately increased to be above that resistance level, as we know that any other lower treatment will be ineffective.

 ```python
 # Handle increasing treatment